yahiro07/sonic/templates-dev/clap-multi-ui-support/README.md

 - CLAP targeted (for development easiness)
 - tested on MacOS (Apple Silicon)
-- `microui` could integrated, but the wrapping layer is still verbose.
-It's required more easy-to-use wrapper.
+- `microui` has integrated to test the gui adapter layer works.

 ## how to build and run